trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 mergerfs offers no parity or redundancy features so in that regard the technologies are not comparable.
-[SnapRAID](https://www.snapraid.it) or [nonraid](https://github.com/qvr/nonraid) can be used in combination with mergerfs to provide redundancy.
+[SnapRAID](https://www.snapraid.it) or [NonRAID](https://github.com/qvr/nonraid) can be used in combination with mergerfs to provide redundancy.
 Unlike traditional RAID5 or RAID6 SnapRAID works with drives of different sizes and can have more than 2 parity drives.
-However, parity calculations are not done in real-time.
-However, nonraid is realtime.
+Parity calculations with SnapRAID are not done in real-time but NonRAID's are.

 For more details and comparison of SnapRAID to related technologies see [https://www.snapraid.it/compare](https://www.snapraid.it/compare).